-As the story goes, once a partner asked what would cost to be featured on the platform, and from there they realized Mehta realized Instacart could make an extra revenue stream with advertising on the platform.
+As the story goes, once a partner asked what it would cost to be featured on the platform, and from there, they realized Mehta realized Instacart could make an extra revenue stream with advertising on the platform.

-- Instacart was founded as a attempt to finally enable grocery shopping online.
-And this idea would became viable by the 2010s, when Mehta, a former Amazon employee, eventually built an app to connect customers with retail groceries.
+- Instacart was founded as an attempt to enable grocery shopping online finally.
+And this idea would become viable by the 2010s when Mehta, a former Amazon employee, eventually built an app to connect customers with retail groceries.

-- As Instacart grew it also proved how viable was the idea, and among its key client there was Whole Foods.
-However, as Amazon bought Whole Foods by 2016, it also slowly pushed out Instacart.
+- As Instacart grew, it also proved how viable the idea was, and among its key client there were Whole Foods.
+However, as Amazon bought Whole Foods in 2016, it also slowly pushed out Instacart.

-- Instacart’s business model relies on enabling an easy set up for grocery stores, the comfort for customers to get their shopping delivered at home, and an additional income stream for personal shoppers.
-Instacart makes money by charging service fees, via memberships, and by running performance advertising on its platform.
+- Instacart’s business model enables an easy setup for grocery stores, the comfort for customers to get their shopping delivered at home, and an additional income stream for personal shoppers.
+Instacart makes money by charging service fees via memberships and running performance advertising on its platform.